 This is a full-time, remote role that can be based anywhere in the U.S.

 Farm Sanctuary encourages strategic, analytical program experts who are interested in joining an ambitious social justice organization with a clear vision to express interest.

 While no candidate will bring all of the following skills, experiences, and qualifications, strong candidates will bring many of them.

 - A passion for Farm Sanctuary’s vision and mission and a belief in its multi-pronged strategic approach, which is inclusive of farm animal rescue, education, and advocacy

 - Understanding of the social justice movement and how social change works

 - Alignment with Farm Sanctuary’s organizational values:

-- Freedom: We believe all beings are deserving of respect and the right to live free from oppression.
+- Freedom: We believe all beings deserve respect and the right to live free from violence and oppression.

-- Understanding: We meet people where they are and support incremental change as a sign of progress.
+- Understanding: We meet people where they are and acknowledge that context may impact choice.

-- Empathy: We honor trauma and healing and we prioritize health and well-being.
+- Compassion: We recognize trauma and healing, and we prioritize kindness, health, and well-being.

-- Action: We believe knowledge, emotion, and experience are catalysts for change.
+- Transformation: We believe knowledge, empathy, and experience are valuable catalysts for change.

 Strategic Program Development